galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Build a Neighbor-Net with Splitstree</hands-on-title>
 >
-> 1. If you haven't already got it, download and install <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html">SplitsTree 4</a> or <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html">SplitsTree 6 CE</a> (Community Edition) to your own computer and install it.
-SplitsTree 4 is now rather old, but works well; SplitsTree 6 is still in development but appears (at the time of writing this) to be working well.
-They do the same thing, and we will only use tools common to both versions.
+> 1. Download and install <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html">SplitsTree 4</a> or <a href="https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html">SplitsTree 6 CE</a> (Community Edition) on your own computer.
+Note: SplitsTree 4 is an older version, but works well; SplitsTree 6 is in development but appears to work equally well (at the time of writing this).
+They do the same thing, and we only use tools common to both versions.
 Installing either version takes a minute or two.
-> 2. Download the aligned data .FASTA file to your own computer.
+> 2. Download the aligned data .FASTA file (the output of MAFFT) to your own computer.
 > 3. Start up SplitsTree and open the file.
 Within moments you should see something like this (using SplitsTree 4):
 > ![Default phylogenetic network](./images/ST4-default.png){: align="center"}
-> This network shows a number of deep branches that are quite well resolved, in the sense that they have very long, thin parallelograms, but there is a jumble of very small parallelograms in the centre of the network, indicating that there is not a lot of information in the data to determine the early branching order of the _Anolis_ phylogeny.
 > Click on some of the interior branches, which will highlight sets of parallel lines, that correspond to each split that is shown in the network.
+>This network shows a number of deep branches that are quite well resolved, in the sense that they have very long, thin parallelograms, but there is a jumble of very small parallelograms in the centre of the network, indicating that there is not a lot of information in the data to determine the early branching order of the _Anolis_ phylogeny.
+>
-> 4. Now note that the initial distance measure is using "Uncorrected P" distance, which is simply the proportion of sites that differ between each pair of sequences.
-It is also possible to use the more sophisticated models above for maximum likelihood, such as Jukes-Cantor and HKY85.
-Click on the "Distances" menu and select "HKY85".
+> 4. Note that the initial distance measure is using "Uncorrected P" distance, which is simply the proportion of sites that differ between each pair of sequences.
+It is  possible to use more sophisticated models for maximum likelihood, such as Jukes-Cantor and HKY85.
+>   Click on the **Distances menu** and select "HKY85".
 A dialog will appear with some options, but you can just click "Apply" and get a network like this:
 > ![HKY85 Network](./images/ST4-HKY85.png){: align="center"}
 >   The above shows you that the basic structure of the network does not change very much using different distance measures, which is a good thing because it means reasonable assumptions you make about your data are not drastically changing the results.
 > 5. Finally, perform a bootstrap analysis on this network.
-Click on the Analysis menu and select Bootstrap.
-Leave the default number of replicates as 1000 and click `run`: it will not take too long.
-After a few seconds (less than a minute) you should see something like this:
+Click on the **Analysis menu** and select Bootstrap.
+Leave the default number of replicates as 1000 and click "run".
+>After a few seconds (less than a minute) you should see something like this:
 > ![HKY85 Network with Bootstrap](./images/ST4-HKY85-BS.png){: align="center"}
-> The above shows the percentage of times out of those 1000 replicates that each split shown was in the network created for each replicate.
-Zoom in (there is a magnifying glass tool at the top) and scroll around the figure to see which are the strongly supported *splits*, which should correspond to the well supported bootstrap values in the trees you inferred above.
+> This network shows the percentage of times out of those 1000 replicates that each split was in the network created for each replicate.
+>Zoom in (there is a magnifying glass tool at the top) and scroll around the figure to see which are the strongly supported *splits*, which should correspond to the well supported bootstrap values in the trees you inferred above.
 {: .hands_on}